MarsBased/handbook/sections/rituals.md

 We tend to organise people in small groups with other team members they usually don't work with so they get more acquainted with one another.

-Once, our frontend developer Javier Artero went to the coworking for a Zerg Rush and found nobody there 🤣
+Once, our frontend developer Javier Artero didn't know it was purely an online thing, so he went to the coworking for a Zerg Rush and found nobody there 🤣

 ## Martian Retreat